hpi-swa-teaching/SqueakMaps/README.md

 When using an API for the first time a window will popup requesting the corresponding key.
 After that your key will be saved inside the class variables of `SMAWindow`.
 You can change these using the `manage api keys` button.

-**Pins**
-You can place pins on a map by double clicking it or by searching for a location.
+You can place **pins** on the map by double clicking it or by searching for a location.
 Manage your pins via the **manage pins** button.

 ## Contributing